 Periodic fire is essential to prairie health.
 It clears away the voluminous dead material on the surface so the sun can warm the ground in the spring and the new growth can reach the sunlight.
 It also promotes the decay and recycling of nutrients.
 Fire is most often caused by lightning strikes, although Native peoples also started fires to encourage new growth and to herd bison.
 In later years the new settlers and their descendants suppressed fire, which impaired the health of the prairie grasses and allowed the invasion of trees and shrubs.
 These then created shade and further reduced the amount of sunlight on the grasses.
 Ultimately even many portions of the prairie that were not plowed up or built on became badly degraded and covered with brush.
 Eventual prairie restoration efforts didn't succeed until the important role of fire was understood.

 Bison, too, were an important factor in maintaining prairie health.
 Grazing served some of the same functions as fire, reducing the amount of dead material covering the ground and encouraging growth by cropping off the shoots.
 It's estimated that in the mid-19th century bison numbered between 30 and 60 million,2 along with vast numbers of elk, deer, and antelope, all contributing to the well-being of the prairie.
-The cattle that later replaced them had different grazing habits, which tended to reduce the prairie's diversity and generally degrade its quality and resilience.3
+The cattle that later replaced them had different grazing habits, which tended to reduce the prairie's diversity and generally degrade its quality and resilience.

 A movement developed late in the 20th century to formally protect the remaining significant parcels of tallgrass prairie, as well as to restore smaller parcels wherever possible.
 This resulted in the establishment of the Tallgrass Prairie Preserve in northeastern Oklahoma, the southern extension of the Flint Hills and the largest remaining parcel of the original tallgrass prairie, which has been owned and managed by The Nature Conservancy since 1989; and the nation's first federally protected prairie, the Tallgrass National Prairie Preserve, in the northern Flint Hills of Kansas, in 1996.
 Bison have been reintroduced to both sites, where they have thrived and now number in the thousands.
-They are a major draw for tourists, along with dozens of species of increasingly scarce birds such as the sandhill crane, the prairie chicken, the whooping crane, and the burrowing owl, and dozens of species of butterflies.
+They are a major draw for tourists, along with dozens of species of increasingly scarce birds such as the sandhill crane, the prairie chicken, the whooping crane, and the burrowing owl, and a great many species of butterflies.

 1 Heat-Moon, William Least.
 PrairyErth (a deep map).
 New York: Houghton Mifflin/Mariner, 1991, p.
 12.